Pronouns in English Grammar | Pronouns Definition and Example!

-Pronoun definition is that a word that replaces or takes the place of a noun in a sentence is known as a pronoun.
+Pronoun definition: Pronouns in English grammar are one of the eight parts of speech; we use them to replace nouns.
+In simple terms, a pronoun is a word that replaces or takes the place of a noun in a sentence.
 Pronoun examples are; I, you, we, they, he, she, it, mine, myself, etc.

 Mr. Brown lives in a small town.
 Mr. Brown is 50 years old.
 Mr. Brown owns a bookstore.
 Mr. Brown is a kind and loving person.
 Everyone likes to spend time with Mr. Brown.